 For the safety of our students and staff, please refrain from bringing your dog on school property (inside the schoolyard) or on the sidewalk during the opening of school.
+This is a school district policy.

 Students should not report to school earlier than 8:25 a.m. as there is no supervision until that time.
 The school assumes no liability or responsibility for children on school grounds until supervision begins.